 - 1. There is no evidence that recharging wastewater in this manner will actually reduce nitrogen input to Long Island Sound.
 Recharged wastewater will enter the groundwater, which eventually flows into Long Island Sound.
 There is no evidence that denitrification will occur along the pathway that the wastewater will follow.
-Thus, recharging wastewater into groundwater merely delays the input of nitrate into Long Island Sound, and may not reduce it. - 2.
+Thus, recharging wastewater into groundwater merely delays the input of nitrogen into Long Island Sound, and may not reduce it. - 2.
 There is a risk of contamination to adjacent areas from water and dust.
-Some of the sewage processed at the SCDPW treatment plant is from the University Hospital, and may contain infectious bacteria or viruses, as well as radioactive waste.
-Chlorination may kill the bacteria, but not the viruses, and it will have no effect on radioactive material.
 In the proposed location, the recharge basins may allow wastewater to overflow or seep onto the playing fields or tennis courts, some of which are at lower elevation than the beds.
 The plans are to allow the recharge beds to dry after a short period of infiltration.
 The bed-bottoms will require continued scarring to maintain good infiltration rates.
 When dry, dust from the recharge beds could be blown over the nearby playing fields, tennis courts, walkways and parking lots.
 The proposal calls for placing the discharge beds less than 100 feet from walkways, than 200 feet from the NYDEC parking lot, and less than 300 feet from the west side of the NYDEC building. - 3.
 The proposal calls for the conversion of a largely undeveloped, forested area into bare, fenced-off fields of dirt.
 This will have negative aesthetic and ecological impacts on the campus, and it will mean the loss of valuable open space.

-We ask you to reject this proposal, and work with the SCDPW to develop alternative solutions that are more environmentally sound.
+We ask you to develop alternative solutions that are more environmentally sound and to consult with this committee before finalizing any plans.